brookeweigel/Kelp_associated_bacterial_genomes/README.md

 # **Kelp associated bacterial genomes**
-This repository contains code detailing the assembly and analyses of metagenome assembled bacterial genomes (MAGs) from bull kelp (Nereocystis luetkeana) blades.
+This repository contains code detailing the assembly and analysis of metagenome assembled bacterial genomes (MAGs) from bull kelp (Nereocystis luetkeana) blades.

 **This code is associated with the publication "Functional insights into the kelp microbiome from metagenome assembled genomes"**